franciscop/picnic/plugins/readme.md

 ### Contribute new plugin

 To add new plugin first create new directory(give any name you want that will your plugin name) inside plugins directory inside root directory.
-Here is list of required list of files your plugin must have
+Here is list of required list of files your plugin must have:

 1. `_class.scss` : file hold all the variables and placeholder for your plugin.